paulfioravanti/resume/README.md

 ### Issues:

-- I would have liked to use the Arial font for English, but since it's not included with Prawn by default and I did not want to include any external fonts when generating the resume in English, I stuck with Helvetica
+- I would have liked to use the Arial font for English, but since it's not included with Prawn by default and I did not want to include any external fonts when generating the resume in English (Japanese required external fonts), I stuck with Helvetica
 - It doesn't seem possible yet in Prawn to make an embedded image a clickable link.
 Until support is possible (if ever), I've simply pulled in images from Flickr and overlaid a transparent text link on top to simulate clicking an image.
 More discussion on this issue is at [this StackOverflow thread](http://stackoverflow.com/q/8289031/567863).

 ### Social